relationship-science

 What it is: A shared messaging app with calendars, photo storage, and to-do lists.

 What it does well: If you're managing a household, Between keeps everything in one place.
 Shared calendar, grocery lists, photo memories.
-It's like Slack for your relationship.
+It's like a private group chat built just for the two of you.

 The limitation: Between is logistics.
 It helps you coordinate life but doesn't help you connect.
 Managing who's picking up the kids is important, but it's not the same as talking about how you're feeling.
 We found ourselves using it for tasks while still avoiding the deeper conversations.